tdurgasaranya/activity03-mlr/day01-quantitative-explanatory/README.md

 ## Task 2: Load the necessary packages

-We will be using two packages from Posit (formerly [RStudio](https://posit.co/)): `{tidyverse}` and `{tidymodels}`.
+I encourage you to continue using the two packages from Posit (formerly [RStudio](https://posit.co/)): `{tidyverse}` and `{tidymodels}`.
 Remember that [Emil Hvitfeldt](https://www.emilhvitfeldt.com/) (of Posit) has put together a [complementary online